-Every good spy needs a mission kit to establish their cover or a go-bag in case their cover is blown!
-So if you’re having a spy or secret agent party a mission kit makes a fantastic party favor.
-You can have a lot of fun with the contents, as well as the bag itself and they keep the kids entertained at the same time!
+Every good spy needs a mission kit to establish their cover, or a go-bag in case their cover is blown!
+So if you’re having a spy or secret agent party, these mission kits make fantastic spy party favors.
+You can have a lot of fun with the contents, as well as the bag itself.
+Plus, they keep the kids entertained at the same time!

-For my son’s birthday this year he wanted to do something that involved puzzles, clues, sneaking up on his friends and nerf guns.
+For my son’s birthday several years ago, he wanted to do something that involved puzzles, clues, sneaking up on his friends and nerf guns.
 So the secret agent or spy theme worked perfectly.
 This was one of my favorite parties to design.
 I really got into the role of Commander in Chief!
 Read on to see how I created the spy party favors, and then be sure to check out the other posts at the end of this one to get tons more Spy Party inspiration!

 Step 1 – The Bag

-As these were mission kits, Kim created luggage labels and airport bag scan tags as the favor tags.
+As these were mission kits, Kim from Small Moments created luggage labels and airport bag scan tags as the favor tags.
 These were so cute!
-Small Moments always thinks of every detail and these were no exception.
-Check out the destinations, exotic spy resorts only!
+She always thinks of every detail and these were no exception.
+Check out the destinations – exotic spy resorts only!

-This is the bit that when the kids go “can I help?” so I get them to do it.
-I give them the pile of my purchases and they have to create a pile for each favor that contains one of everything.
+This is the bit that when the kids go, “Can I help?”, so I get them to do it.
+I give them the pile of my purchases, and they have to create a pile for each favor that contains one of everything.
 Then I do a double check to make sure we have it done, and they get to fill each bag!

 Every spy needs cash